-The Analog Out Bricklet 2.0 is discontinued.
-We are selling our remaining stock.
+The Analog Out Bricklet 2.0 is discontinued and is no longer sold.
 The Analog Out Bricklet 3.0 is the recommended replacement.

 The Analog Out Bricklet 2.0 can be used to extend the features of Bricks by the capability to generate voltages between 0V and 12V*.
 It is the successor of the Analog Out Bricklet with a bigger output voltage range.
 The voltage can be configured directly in Volt without any conversion.
 The device is equipped with a 12bit Digital-to-Analog Converter (DAC).